BenMcLean/Voxel2Pixel/BenVoxel/README.md

     - `Model`: One `MODL` chunk.

 The size of the compressed data can be determined by subtracting the size of the Version field (the content of its unsigned 1-byte length field plus 1) from the `BENV` chunk size.

+The global metadata chunk must be ommitted if it is empty.
 #### `DATA` chunk (Metadata)
 Corresponds to the `metadata` key in the JSON format.
 It contains:
 - `Properties`: One `PROP` chunk. (optional)
 - `Points`: One `PT3D` chunk. (optional)
 - `Palettes`: One `PALC` chunk. (optional)

+Empty child chunks must be ommitted.
+Empty `DATA` chunks (where all three child chunks are empty) must be ommitted from their parent chunk.
 #### `MODL` chunk (Model)
 Corresponds to one of the `models` objects in the JSON format.
 It contains:
 - `Metadata`: One `DATA` chunk. (optional)
 - `Geometry`: One `SVOG` chunk.

+The metadata chunk must be ommitted if it is empty.
 #### `PROP` chunk (Properties)
 Key-value pairs for arbitrary metadata.